JVT038/MetaTube/README.md

 # Install dependencies
 $ pip install -r requirements.txt

-# Run the project
+# Run the file
-$ py metatube.py
+$ python metatube.py

 # The server will initialize in the <http://localhost:5000>
 ```

-Additionally, you can set the following environment variables:
+You can set the following environment variables:
 Name | Description | Default value
 ---|---|---
 PORT|Set the port on which the MetaTube server will be available|5000